 One vial of surfactant in PBS with non-azide preservatives.
-Prepare a 1X wash buffer solution before use.

-To prepare a 1X wash buffer solution, mix 100 mL 10X Wash Buffer with 900 mL distilled (or deionized) water and rinse out any crystals.
+To prepare a 1X wash buffer solution, mix 100mL 10X Wash Buffer with 900 mL distilled (or deionized) water and rinse out any crystals.
 Use only the highest grade purified water for reconstitution of the wash buffer.
 It has been observed that some sources of deionized water contain materials which can interfere in the assay.
 Swirl until well mixed and all crystals are dissolved.